Developing Genome-Edited Stem Cells for Therapy of Patients: Assessing Efficacy and Toxicology

 SOT Debater: Daniel Villeneuve, US EPA, Duluth, MN.

-EUROTOX Debater: Brigitte Landesmann, European Commission Joint Research Centre Institute for Health and Consumer Protection, Ispra, Italy.
+EUROTOX Debater: Brigitte Landesmann, European Commission Joint Research Centre, Directorate F–Health, Consumers, and Reference Materials, Ispra, Italy.

 Each year, the SOT Annual Meeting includes a debate in which leading toxicologists advocate opposing sides of an issue of significant toxicological importance.
 The debate continues a tradition that originated in the early 1990s.
 This year, the debaters will address the proposition “Adverse Outcome Pathways Are the Future for Regulatory Toxicology.”